-- Acknowledge and evaluate the varied, competing, and changing purposes of American public education, - have an introductory knowledge of the foundations of secondary education in the United States, including the history and sociology of schools, philosophical assumptions and learning theories underlying instructional practices, and curricular trends/issues; - recognize the diversity in American schools, especially as it regards race, ethnicity, gender, social class, language, and ability; - be aware of the systematic and differing educational opportunities and outcomes available to students, and the forces which alter existing practices in schools;
+- Acknowledge and evaluate the varied, competing, and changing purposes of American public education (SOCIAL JUSTICE); - have an introductory knowledge of the foundations of secondary education in the United States, including the history and sociology of schools, philosophical assumptions and learning theories underlying instructional practices, and curricular trends/issues (RESEARCH-BASED PRACTICE); - recognize the diversity in American schools, especially as it regards race, ethnicity, gender, social class, language, and ability, (ETHICAL LEADERSHIP, COLLABORATION), INTASC Standards, II, III; - be aware of the systematic and differing educational opportunities and outcomes available to students, and the forces which alter existing practices in schools (SOCIAL JUSTICE, INNOVATION); - analyze teaching behaviors and categorize them according to their relationships to researchbased practice and major educational philosophies (SOCIAL JUSTICE, COLLABORATION), INTASC Standards II, III; - examine the relationships among philosophy, curriculum issues, learning theories, history, and teaching styles (RESEARCH-BASED PRACTICE); - take positions on selected issues in education and analyze how those positions relate to teaching style preferences (COLLABORATION); - state their own philosophical positions in regard to the following questions: - What is the nature of one subject matter area you wish to teach? - What are the possibilities of that subject matter area for guiding students toward meaningful learning experiences? - What kinds of teaching behaviors will you exhibit to exemplify your philosophical position? - What approaches to classroom management do you prefer?

-- analyze teaching behaviors and categorize them according to their relationships to major educational philosophies; - examine the relationships among philosophy, curriculum issues, learning theories, history, and teaching styles; - take positions on selected issues in education and analyze how those positions relate to teaching style preferences; - state their own philosophical positions in regard to the following questions: - What from your experience as a student has affected your ideas about good teaching? - What is the nature of one subject matter area you wish to teach? - What are the possibilities of that subject matter area for guiding students toward meaningful learning experiences? - What kinds of teaching behaviors will you exhibit to exemplify your philosophical position? - What approaches to classroom management do you prefer?
+COLLEGE OF EDUCATION AND HUMAN DEVELOPMENT

-COLLEGE OF EDUCATION AND HUMAN DEVELOPMENT Student Expectations
+Student Expectations